 Check out the FY 2019 Property Database.

-The Board of Assessors has completed a town-wide revaluation of all real and personal property for FY2019 pending certification by the Massachusetts Department of Revenue.
-Proposed FY2019 values, which generally increased over FY2018 assessments, anywhere from 5% to 25%, will be available on the Assessor’s page of the Town’s web-site starting Monday October 29th and in hard copy at the Assessor’s Office, Room 215 at Town Hall, the Main Library and the Putterham Library.
-Assessors will be available at Town Hall to meet with you to review your proposed assessment.
-Any changes in pre-certified values must be made by November 9th, including time for assessor review.
+The Board of Assessors has completed a town-wide revaluation of all real and personal property for FY2019.
+The FY2019 values, which generally increased over FY2018 assessments, anywhere from 5% to 25%, are available on the Assessor’s Property Database section of this web-site and in hard copy at the Assessor’s Office, Room 215 at Town Hall.

 The assessors relied upon arms-length sales from a twenty-four month period of July 2016 through June 2018 to determine FY2019 assessments.
 Sale prices during that period were adjusted to reflect market conditions as of January 1, 2018.
 For single-family, two-family and three-family properties and residential condominiums, the assessors developed a mass-appraisal market model that uses a multiple regression formula to apply both additive and multiplicative factors that capture market relationships between property characteristics.
 For investment property, including apartments and commercial buildings, the assessors relied on an income capitalization model using market rental rates and discount rates from 2017.
+The assessors also considered sale prices paid for land purchased for redevelopment in determining the current value of both vacant land and improved properties.
 The desired result is that similar properties in similar locations have comparable valuations based on market prices as of January 1, 2018.
 Please call the Assessor’s Office with any questions at 617-730-2060.

-The Select Board held the FY2018 Tax Classification Hearing on Tuesday November 28, 2017.
-The Board of Assessors made a presentation containing information and analysis to assist the members of the Select Board in determining the FY2018 tax rates and residential exemption amount.
-You can see the department's tax classification presentation (PDF) and additional hearing materials (PDF).
+The Select Board’s FY2019 Tax Classification Hearing was held on Tuesday November 27, 2018.
+The Board of Assessors made a presentation containing information and analysis to assist the members of the Select Board in determining the FY2019 tax rates and residential exemption amount.
+You can view the department's tax classification presentation (PDF) and additional hearing materials (PDF).

-The Department of Revenue approved the following tax rates for FY2018:
+The Department of Revenue approved the following tax rates for FY2019:

 Applications for abatement can be filed once the actual tax bills are issued.
-Filing deadline is February 1, 2018.
+Filing deadline will be February 1, 2019.
 Abatement application forms and additional information request statements are in the Forms Section under property income and expense reports, including 1,2,3 family properties and residential condominiums.

 The Assessors have made several fliers to help taxpayers and others understand the requirements and benefits of certain state statutory tax exemption programs.
 A summary of available exemptions and applications can be found in the Tax Assistance Programs section of the website.